 Remember you will get all types of buyers.
-Some are skittish and will run for any reason others will may if true concerns for serious issues not addressed by the seller.
+Some buyers are skittish and will run for any reason others will may if true concerns for serious issues not addressed by the seller.

 Document any repairs or responses from professionals to pass along to any inquiries from home buyers or their agents.

 Sometimes a home inspector will raise a concern but when you get an appropriate professional in to address a potential issue the professional will verify that there is no issue.
 Make sure you get it in writing!
 It is very hard for anyone to have a problem when an appropriate professional give the ok on what was thought to be a potential problem.